Statement of Solidarity

-For starters, we are focusing on these three areas:
+For starters, we are focusing on programming and education:

 - Programming: We are adjusting our summer programming to recognize the pain and anger echoing through the Charlottesville community.
 We will be showcasing the work of local playwrights of color during our 2020-21 re-imagined online season.
 We will be continuing to center our mainstage seasons around the work of playwrights of color and women playwrights when we are able to return to live performances.